History

 (1970s1980s)

 Orchestra Hall changed ownership several times after the Paradise Theatre closed in 1951, and while it was somewhat regularly used it had fallen into serious disrepair by 1970.
-When word came that the once venerable hall would be demolished to make way for a department store, local citizens led by DSO bassoonist (and now Trustee) Paul Ganson rallied to save the building.
+When word came that the once venerable hall would be demolished to make way for a department store, local citizens led by DSO bassoonist Paul Ganson rallied to save the building.
 Following a series of marches, several sidewalk performances, and tireless advocacy, the Save Orchestra Hall coalition of musicians, DSO fans, and concerned Detroiters successfully fended off the wrecking ball.

 Meanwhile, at Ford Auditorium, the DSO was playing as well as ever.
 Sixten Ehrling conducted an incredible 722 concerts (the most of any DSO music director) between 1963 and 1973, leading the orchestra for 664 individual pieces of music.
 His successor, Aldo Ceccato, continued in the workhorse style.
 Antal Dorati and Günther Herbig succeeded Ceccato and re-introduced the DSO to the world through a second golden age of recordings and several international tours.